3 Ways to Get the Most out of High School Writing Assignments

 1. Pre-teach high school writing skills

 Pre-teaching leads to improved student motivation, confidence, and performance, making it well worth the modest upfront investment of time it requires.
-Providing students with clear focus points and multiple examples of what “good” looks like creates signposts that prevent students from getting lost during the writing process.
+Providing students with clear focus points and multiple examples of what “good” looks like creates signposts that prevent students from getting lost during the writing cycle.

 Many educators incorporate pre-teaching into their routines by leveraging NoRedInk lessons, tutorials, and Practice exercises within an “I Do, We Do, You Do” model (also commonly referred to as a gradual release of responsibility model).
 They project instructional content on a board or screen, model a skill by thinking aloud as they answer a couple questions, ask students to walk them through a couple questions, then release students for independent work.
 Straightforward as it may seem, breaking down writing skills into manageable chunks before asking students to complete activities on their own goes a long way toward setting students up for success.